thomasgassmann/eth-cheatsheets/large-language-models/main.typ

 *BPE*: repeatedly merge most frequent symbol pair $('A','B')$ with $'A B'$, hyperparam: vocab size; tradeoff with sequence length

 == PEFT and Prompting
+*Discrete prompts* search for prompts in discrete set of tokens, *continuous prompts* search for prompts in embedding space.

 #colorbox(title: [Diff pruning], color: silver)[
   Learn which parameters to tune (*specification-based method*); learn sparse $delta$ s.t. $theta_"FT" = theta_"LM" + delta$; regularize $delta$ by $L_0$-norm; takes up more GPU memory than ful parameter fine-tuning as new parameters are introduced